lee0c/lee0c.github.io/_posts/2025/2025-05-14-azure-locations.md

 Okay, we can get locations.
 How do we handle finding their intersection?

 `comm` to the rescue.
-It finds **comm**on lines between two *sorted* files.
+It finds **common** lines between two *sorted* files.
 Its default output is three columns - lines only in file 1, lines only in file 2, and lines common to both.
 We can suppress the first two columns with `-12`.

 `comm` expects files, so we'll reuse our redirection `<(someCommand)` from earlier.